-For FY2008, the total demand estimate is just over \$4.3 billion, which includes about \$1.95 billion in Priority 1 requests (Telecommunications Services and Internet Access) and about \$2.35 billion in Priority 2 requests (Internal Connections and Basic Maintenance of Internal Connections).
-The demand estimate is based on the funding requests in the 39,909 applications received or postmarked by February 7, 2008, the close of the Form 471 application filing window.
+For FY2009, the total estimated demand is \$3.99 billion, which includes over \$2.04 billion in Priority 1 requests (Telecommunications Services and Internet Access) and over \$1.94 billion in Priority 2 requests (Internal Connections and Basic Maintenance of Internal Connections).
+The demand estimate is based on the funding requests in the 40,140 applications received or postmarked by February 12, 2009, the close of the Form 471 application filing window.

-For more information, refer to the Latest News posting for March 5, 2008 and the FY2008 Demand Estimate.
+For more information, refer to the FY2009 Demand Estimate.

-Overview of the PIA Review Process
+Application Process: Overview of PIA Review